wbabik/Practical_computing/Class_5/Class_5.md

 > #### Comments inside shell scripts
 >
 > Inside a script you can include comments that will not be interpreted by shell.
 They can, for example, explain its operation for other users (or the future you!).
 Comments start with `#`, can be in separate lines or can follow shell comments in the same line.
-Comments can be included anywhere in the script **except first line**, where `#` has a special meaning.
+Comments can be included anywhere in the script **except the first line**, where `#` has a special meaning.

 #### Exercise 6